[ QUOTE ]

 FS-2500 Bypass filter installed.

 Velvet rides installed.
 Joe Servo IDM mod installed.
 Rear air lift springs.
+4" exhaust installed all the back from DP and bye bye Kitty.

 The AutoGuide.com network consists of the largest network of enthusiast-owned enthusiast-operated automotive communities.